tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 - Support for other geometry types other than (Multi)Polygons (e.g. multilines for Terrain Intersection Curves)
 - Support for multiple citydb schemas in the same 3D City Database instance
 - Multiple user support, with different privileges (i.e. read-only, read-write)
-- User-friendly form-based editing of feature attributes; changes are stored directly into the database
+- User-friendly form-based editing of feature attributes (including generic attributes, external references, etc.); changes are stored directly into the database
 - Automatically generated, hierarchical layer order in the QGIS Layers Panel
 - Server-side and client-side interactive selection of the Area Of Interest (AOI) extents to load in QGIS, in order to tackle with possibly very large datasets
 - Smart layer management: layers are generated only for existing data, only layers with data within the AOI extents can be selected
 - Support for CityGML enumerations and codelists
 - All layer geometries are 3D: they can be visualised both in 2D and in 3D (Please be aware that 3D visualisation in QGIS 3D map is still a bit unstable...).

-Further details, and a user guide, can be found in the \user_guide subfolder of the plugin installation directory (see file "[3DCityDB-Tools_UserGuide.pdf](user_guide/3DCityDB-Tools_UserGuide_0.7.1.pdf)").
+Further details, and a user guide, can be found in the \user_guide subfolder of the plugin installation directory (see file "[3DCityDB-Tools_UserGuide.pdf](user_guide/3DCityDB-Tools_UserGuide_0.8.pdf)").

 Some datasets for testing purposes are available, too, and are contained in the \test_datasets subfolder.